thm2kor/Udacity-CarND-Extended-Kalman-Filter/README.md

 <img src="https://latex.codecogs.com/gif.latex?{y}={z}{-}{H}{x}"/> <br>

 #### Calculate Kalman Gain
-The **K** matrix, referred to as the Kalman filter gain, combines the uncertainty of where we think we are **P′** with the uncertainty of the sensor measurement **R**.
+The **K** matrix, referred to as the Kalman filter gain, combines the uncertainty of the prediction (**P′**) with the uncertainty of the sensor measurement **R**.
 The R matrix are generally provided by sensor suppliers.
 For the current project, the R values were provided by Udacity.
 ```c++
 //measurement covariance matrix - laser
 R_laser_ << 0.0225, 0,